srozemuller/rozemuller_blog/content/blog/2022-04-19-monitor-and-get-alerts-from-microsoft-endpoint-manager/index.md

 ![log-analytics-workspace](log-analytics-workspace.png)

-### Configure diagnostics settings for Microsoft Endpoint Manager automated
+### Configure diagnostics settings for Microsoft Intune automated

-Next is configuring diagnostics settings Microsoft Endpoint Manager automated.
+Next is configuring diagnostics settings Microsoft Intune automated.
 In this step, I also use the Azure management API.
 Yes, it is a setting on the Microsoft 365 side but this is the place where M365 and Azure come together.
 But there are some settings that need attention.

 First, let’s take a look at the diagnostics REST API with a main focus on the create URL.